s0rta/dsw-site/README.md

 #### Running Tests

-You will need Firefox and Geckodriver to run the tests, which you can install with Homebrew:
+You will need Chrome and Chromedriver to run the tests, which you can install with Homebrew:

 ```
-brew cask install firefox
+brew cask install google-chrome chromedriver
-brew install geckodriver
 ```

 Run `rake db:test:prepare` to set up your test database.